keisuke-yanagisawa/exprorer/cosolv_generator/README.md

 paste -d "," fragments.smi counts | sed "s/ //g" > fragments.csv
 ```

-Finally, substructures were filtered ( `subst_filtering.ipynb` ).
-Selected substructures will be treated as an initial set of cosolvents in the EXPRORER.
+Finally, unproper substructures were filtered out ( `subst_filtering.ipynb` ).
+Remained substructures will be treated as an initial set of cosolvents in the EXPRORER.

 ## Reference